 - Depression and anxiety

 Although there is no cure for ulcerative colitis other than surgical removal of the colon, many people with the disease lead active lives by controlling their symptoms with medication.
-In fact, drug treatment is effective for about 70 - 80% of all people with the condition.
+In fact, drug treatment is effective for about 70 to 80% of all people with the condition.
 About 45% of all people with ulcerative colitis are free of symptoms at any given time, but most have at least one relapse in any 10-year period.
 People who have ulcerative colitis are at increased risk of developing colon cancer, however this increased risk has decreased steadily over the last 6 decades.

 Abela MB.
 Hypnotherapy for Crohn's disease: a promising complementary/alternative therapy.
 Int Med.
 1999;2(2/3):127-131.